ShahbazShaddy/ConversAI-FastAPI/README.md

 # Groq Conversational Chatbot using FastAPI

 ## Overview
 This project is a lightweight and scalable conversational chatbot that utilizes **Groq** for natural language processing and **FastAPI** as the backend.
 The chatbot handles user queries and provides conversational responses with an interactive frontend built using HTML, CSS, and JavaScript.
-It is designed for seamless interaction and easy scalability, making it suitable for various conversational use cases.
+It is designed for seamless interaction and easy scalability, making it suitable for conversational use cases.

 ## Key Features
 - **FastAPI Backend**: High-performance backend framework that enables fast development and scalability.